-- At this point, remove the pan from the heat and immediately add the butter. the mixture will start to bubble quite rapidly.
+- At this point, remove the pan from the heat and immediately add 6 Tablespoons butter.
+The mixture will start to bubble quite rapidly.
 That's just what you want.

 - Using your spatula or a whisk, stir the butter and sugar until they melt together almost completely.
 This can take 1-2 minutes.

-- Next, pour in the heavy whipping cream and sea salt.
+- Next, pour ½ cup heavy whipping cream and sea salt.
 If you're making regular caramel, then add ½ teaspoon of salt and no more.
-If you're making a salted caramel version, add anywhere from 1 teaspoon to 1½ teaspoons depending on your liking.
+If you're making a salted caramel version, add anywhere from 1 teaspoon to 1 ½ teaspoons depending on your liking.

 - Stir constantly now until the sauce is all mixed together and is smooth.
 Place back on the stove at medium-high heat again for about 20 seconds more.
 Remember to keep stirring.